 The Vapefly Horus RTA is from a fairly new Chinese vape company having established themselves in 2017.
-Some of their products include Vapefly Galaxies MTL RDA, Vapefly Falcon and the Vapefly Mesh Plus RDTA, Vapefly also produce pre made coils and wire.
+Some of their products include Vapefly Galaxies MTL, Vapefly Brunhilde and the Vapefly Holic MTL RDA, Vapefly also produce pre made coils and wire.

 Today we are going to take a detailed look around one of their latest tank’s, the Horus RTA, and find out if it lives up to being named after the Egyptian Falcon God of the sky and symbol for good luck!

 This tank was sent free of charge by Vapefly for the purposes of this review.
 As always my views are my own.

 In The Box

 - Spare 4ml Glass tube

 - 510 Adapter